 - A $25 gift certificate from Las Primas, a Peruvian street food restaurant opening this fall on N. Williams.

-Here are a couple of winners from the past:
+Here are a couple of winners from previous years:

 2010: “Super Dave”:

 In the fall 1997 I had planned on throwing a big party to celebrate the five year remission of my cancer.
 It was a chance to thank everyone that had been such great friends and provided me support in getting well.
 The five year point seemed appropriate, but my best laid plans were undone when at my checkup the doctors found the cancer had spread to my lungs.

 Instead of a party, I was having surgeries, chemotherapy and readying myself for a bone marrow transplant.
 Thanksgiving was coming and through an unrelenting stream of begging, I convinced by doctors to let me see my family and fly from the East Coast to Portland.
 They packed me a cooler full of drugs and I arrived in Portland looking (and feeling) like a ghost.
 Being somewhat unfamiliar with Portland at the time, I asked my sister to make reservations for us at a “really great restaurant” for Saturday.
 I really wanted to have my some acknowledgement that I had indeed made it five years.